-The deciduous woodland just outside the site boundary at Murrayfield Hospital LWS/SBI is valued for its contribution to biodiversity.
+The deciduous woodland just outside the site boundary at Murrayfield Hospital Local Wildlife Site/ Site of Biological Importance is valued for its contribution to biodiversity.
 There are Archaeological Sites in the south around Cross Hill and along the bridleway on the eastern boundary.